dexidp/website/content/docs/connectors/google.md

 ```

 ## Fetching groups from Google
-To allow Dex to fetch group information from Google, you must configure a method to retrieve group information
+To allow Dex to fetch group information from Google, you must configure a method to retrieve group information.

 ### Accessing group information from the user directly
-This method is only available to Google Workspace Enterprise Standard, Enterprise Plus, Enterprise for Education, and Cloud Identity Premium accounts
+This method is only available to Google Workspace Enterprise Standard, Enterprise Plus, Enterprise for Education, and Cloud Identity Premium accounts.

-You'll need the `https://www.googleapis.com/auth/cloud-identity.groups.readonly` scope:
+To access group information from the user directly, use the `https://www.googleapis.com/auth/cloud-identity.groups.readonly` scope:

 ```yaml
 connectors: